jrjed/tractor_phot/README.md

 psf_filename (optional): filename of FITS image in "psfs/" to be used as PSF model.
 The PSF image should be rotated and interpolated to the header specifications of the science image.
 If not given (i.e. set to None), a circular Gaussian with the given FWHM will be used as the PSF model.
 See the example PSF in the "psfs/" directory.

 ***Fitting Logistics***
-iterations: number of sources to be fit e.g. if you just want to fit the first 100 sources set to 100.
-Set to 'all' for all prior sources to be fit
+iterations: number of sources to be fit e.g. if you just want to fit the first 100 sources (that is, if your primary sources are the first 100 sources in your priors catalog and the rest are peripheral sources) set to 100.
+Set to 'all' for all prior sources to be fit and included in the output.
 boxsize: length of side of subimages in arcsec.
 If set to None, the default is 3 X FWHM.

 ***Ouput***